yaricp/py-solarhouse/README.md

     siphon
     tables

-## Installation and run
+## Installation

-from pypi:
+From PyPI:

     $ pip install solarhouse

-from github:
+From GitHub:

     $ git clone https://github.com/yaricp/py-solarhouse.git
     $ cd py-solarhouse
-    $./install.sh
+    $ ./install.sh

-## Usage:
+## Usage

-After installation of package you can use it in you code.

-Firstly you need to create mesh file which represent shape of house.

-It can be create in [Free SketchUp](https://app.sketchup.com)
+First of all you need to create a mesh with shape of a house.
+For example, it can be created online in [SketchUp](https://app.sketchup.com) for free (registration is required).

-Also it can be create on any 3D editors which can formed files .obj and .stl
+Alternatively, the mesh can be created in any 3D editor which can produce .obj and .stl files, e.g., [Blender](https://www.blender.org/).

-After that put this mesh file to .files/  folder.
+A ready mesh is put .files/  folder.

 file main.py:

     import os